narayaralian/linux-configuration/README.md

   $ chmod 600 ~/.ssh/LightsailDefaultKey-us-west-2.pem
 ```

-2. SSH into the server with your public ip and private-public key pair:
+2. SSH into server with your public ip and private-public key pair:

 ```
 $ ssh -i LightsailDefaultKey-us-west-2.pem ubuntu@54.212.66.31